vmstio/docs/content/infrastructure/search.md

 If an administrator chooses to implement it, Mastodon can integrate with [Elasticsearch](https://www.elastic.co/elasticsearch/) or [OpenSearch](https://opensearch.org) to provide the ability to do additional searching on:

-- Users profile information (unless they opt-out)
+- Users’ profile information (unless they opt-out)
 - Full text search of **your own** posts (including alt-text data)
 - Full text search of replies to **your own** posts
 - Any other post that **you** have directly interacted with (bookmarked, marked as a favorite, or boosted)